teateatea/heartbreaker/A/B/C/Rules/Session Zero.md

 - **Death: *Death, Death of Parental Figures, Genocide, Pandemics, Natural Disasters***
 - **Hate: *Body Shaming, Bullying, Classism, Prejudice, Racism, Sexual Assault, Slavery, Terrorism, Torture, Violence***

-*Please* talk with me if you any concerns!
+*Please* talk with me if you any questions or concerns!
 ___
 <!--*See also:*
 *References:*